 The White Law Group has represented a number of investors over the last few years in non-traded REITs and as well as BDCs.
 Due to high commission structure, many times financial advisors will push these products unsuitably to maximize their own earnings.
 The firm is investigating the liability that brokerage firms may have for recommending high-risk BDCs, like First Capital Investment Corporation.

 Brokerage firms are required to perform adequate due diligence on any investment they recommend.
 They must ensure that all recommendations are suitable for the investor in regards to investor’s age, investment experience, net worth, risk tolerance, investment objectives, and income.
 Firms that fail to perform adequate due diligence or that make unsuitable recommendations can be held responsible for investment losses in a FINRA arbitration claim.

 Did you suffer losses investing in First Capital Investment Corporation or another investment?
 If so, please call the securities attorneys of The White Law Group at 888.637.5510 for a free consultation.

-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 The firm represents investors in FINRA arbitration claims throughout the country.

 For more information on the firm, visit https://www.whitesecuritieslaw.com.